Dr. Alex Stone, DPT, CSCS

 WarrantyOne year

-The device comes in a tiny package – a small box measuring 6 x 6 inches.
-We noticed the new approach to packaging by Therabody; they reduced the plastic.
+Therabody Theracup comes in a tiny package—a box measuring 6 x 6 inches.
+We noticed Therabody’s new approach to packaging, which reduced the use of plastic.

-The device comes in a neoprene carrying pouch.
+The hot cupping comes in a neoprene carrying pouch.
 Everything is inside.

-The device already has a cup attached to it.
+The Theracup already has a cup attached to it.

-There are two extra cups – all different sizes.
-But the cups have the same height and the same outer diameter.
-The inside diameter, though, is different for each cup.
+There are two extra cups, all different sizes.
+They have the same height and outer diameter (OD), but each hot cupping has a different inside diameter.
 These cups are meant to work on different muscles.

 The cup diameters (inner) are as follows: